johncassil/undertide/README.md

 # Infrastructure/backend options

 undertide is a standalone docker image that can be deployed to a variety of cloud providers.
 The API can then be called from schedulers like Airflow & Dagster to serve up and send out reports.
 The app is stateless and can be scaled horizontally to meet demand, deployed in a serverless fashion, meaning that you only pay for the time that the app is running.
+Alternatively, you can deploy the container and call it from airflow using a kubernetes pod operator or ecs operator.

 undertide was designed for airflow, so it can be configured to use the same bucket that airflow uses, meaning that you can store your sql queries in the same place as your dags.
 This makes it easy to manage and deploy with version-control and CI/CD.
 However, if you don't use airflow, you can still use undertide by storing your sql queries in a bucket of your choice.